 SQL Aliases: Tables

-When you query multiple tables, you need to specify the name of each table before the name of the columns that you are working with.
+When you query multiple tables, you need to specify the name of each table before the name of the columns.
+The table and column name are separated with a period (.).
 This ensures SQL knows exactly which table each statement refers to in your query.